typhoon-hil/hackathon2018/README.md

 Selling (feed in) price is better (5) from 13h to 15h, otherwise its low (2).

 # YOUR SOLUTION
+The goal is to optimise cost.
+Will continue...
-From the hackathon2022 folder open hackathon_solution.py in the code editor you prefer.
+From the hackathon2022 folder ( the one which you exported) open hackathon_solution.py in the code editor you prefer.
 Your solution should be written in function def uegos_send_data(systemData).